alexpeattie/alexpeattie.com/src/blog/2022-01-25-establishing-minimum-guesses-wordle.md

 [^laurent]: Laurent's work already establishes that we can't guarantee a solution in 4 or fewer guesses, leaving 5 or 6 as possibilities for the minimum number of guesses needed.
 [^vvordle]: The widget is largely based on [Evan You's implementation](https://github.com/yyx990803/vue-wordle) 💚
 [^nphard]: It turns out to be the [set cover problem](https://en.wikipedia.org/wiki/Set_cover_problem) in disguise, which is NP-hard.
+[^ortools]: OR-Tools also tells us the maximum number of letters in $\mathit{L}$ we can get with 4 guesses: 16 with judgy, lymph, scarf and twank.
 [^minavg]: I haven't thought much about this, but I suspect doing this would be similarly expensive to an exhaustive search for a depth 4 tree -- i.e. the $80k cost Laurent ballparks.